Science blog

 Importance of chess to AI and machine learning

 Chess became central to Michie’s research in the 1970s, when his research program was curtailed by the University of Edinburgh in the aftermath of the Lighthill Report that drastically defunded AI research in the UK.
 Chess endgames research was something Michie could work on with the limited funding he had post-Lighthill.
 However, for Michie, chess was not just a convenient and playful way to engage his interest in machine intelligence, as he clearly puts it in a 1980 draft titled ‘A representation for pattern knowledge in chess end-games’.
-In it, he addresses the question of whether those involved in computer chess is just ‘fooling around with the taxpayer’s money,’ and argues that ‘no other equally apposite material is readily available for investigating certain scientific issues of importance.’
+In it, he addresses the question of whether those involved in computer chess are just ‘fooling around with the taxpayer’s money,’ and argues that ‘no other equally apposite material is readily available for investigating certain scientific issues of importance.’

 This is also a point he emphasised in his 1966 paper, ‘Game-playing and game-learning automata’, referring to Turing’s interest in machines that could play games,: